- Fee assured

 Mr Pollard enjoys a worldwide reputation as an expert in young adult hip disorders and his innovative research was recognised on the global stage when he won two of the International Society for Hip Arthroscopy’s first three annual awards.
 He is recognised to have written many of the most important publications in the field of young adult hip surgery that have enhanced the understanding of how hips fail and how they should be investigated and treated.
 He continues to collaborate with the University of Oxford on research and clinical trials.

-Since becoming a Consultant, Mr Pollard has performed over 1800 hip arthroscopies and continues to perform approximately 250 annually, making him one of the most experienced surgeons in the UK in this subspecialist procedure.
+Since becoming a Consultant, Mr Pollard has performed over 2200 hip arthroscopies and continues to perform approximately 250 annually, making him one of the most experienced surgeons in the UK in this subspecialist procedure.
 He regularly receives referrals from colleagues both locally and nationally.
-He is in-demand both as a teacher on hip arthroscopy courses and as a lecturer both in the UK and internationally.
+He teaches on hip arthroscopy courses and lectures both in the UK and internationally.
 He trains fellows in hip arthroscopy, as part of the Smith & Nephew sponsored fellowship programme based at the Royal Berkshire hospital, and is also part of a visiting surgeon programme, which gives consultant surgeons the chance to observe his hip arthroscopy techniques in person.

 In addition to his hip arthroscopy practice, Mr Pollard is a highly experienced joint replacement (arthroplasty) surgeon.
 He performs in excess of 250 hip and knee replacements annually, employing the latest techniques including the NAVIO Surgical system for robotic-assisted knee replacements.
 One of his key messages to patients is the importance of remaining active after undergoing a joint replacement procedure.
 He uses uncemented implants with high performing bearings to allow patients to maintain high levels of activity postoperatively.
 His philosophy is to tailor a plan for patients on an individual basis, which includes physiotherapy and rehabilitation programs, and surgery if required, as described in the article entitled ‘Opening up about hip problems’ (http://europe.nxtbook.com/emp/AtHome/athomewithchrisjessen2018/index.php#/170).
 Many of his arthroplasty patients return to sporting activity including running, racquet sports, and skiing.
 Patients considering joint replacement and concerned about maintaining an active lifestyle afterwards may like to visit the Facebook discussion group ‘Hip replacement for active people’, which was set up by a patient of his and has been found to be very informative by subsequent patients.

-Mr Pollard was appointed as Clinical Director of the department of Orthopaedic & Trauma surgery at the Royal Berkshire Hospital in Feb 2017.
+Mr Pollard was Clinical Director of the department of Orthopaedic & Trauma surgery at the Royal Berkshire Hospital from Feb 2017-Apr 2022.
 As head of the department through the Covid pandemic, he successfully lead the department to be one of the first in the UK to resume elective surgery and the strategy he developed to do this safely was published for other hospitals to follow.

 Areas of interest